Very simply, mindfulness can be described as moment-to-moment, nonjudgmental awareness.

 Have you ever found yourself losing your cool or saying something you regret when someone upsets you?

-As someone who has yelled at complete strangers when activated—imagine a 5'2" Hulk—I now think there's another way.
+As someone who has yelled at complete strangers when activated—imagine a 5'2" Hulk—I now know there's another way.

 When we practice moment-to-moment awareness, studies have shown we can begin to respond to stressors in ways other than defaulting to “fight, flight, freeze” reactions (our “lizard” brain trying to protect us).